1 How Can I Build an Offline-First Mobile App?

 When the user starts the application and there is a connection, the app checks if there is a newer version of the application model deployed.
 If so, the app is automatically updated to the device and the data is synchronized.

 Data is stored in a local SQLite database, which is only accessible by the app.
 All the (unsynchronized) data is persisted, even if the app is closed, the device is rebooted, or the power is lost.
 There are no size limitations of the database (other than the device storage).
 However, in practice, it is good to think about what data needs to be available on the device, which can be controlled (for details, see What Data Is Stored on the Device below).

-The synchronization of data can be triggered manually via buttons, gestures, or the saving of data.
+The synchronization of data can be triggered automatically on event (for example, when the device gets a connection), via logic, manually via buttons and gestures, or when data is saved.
 If an error occurs while synchronizing, the app tries to sync the data again later.
-For more information about offline mobile apps, see Offline in the Mendix Reference Guide.
+For more information about offline mobile apps, see Offline First in the Mendix Studio Pro Guide.

 3 What Data Is Stored on the Device?

-Mendix knows what data should be available offline based on automatic analysis of the application model (while respecting access control settings).
+Mendix knows what data should be available offline based on the automatic analysis of the application model (while respecting access control settings).
 The result is that the end-user only sees the data they are assigned to and allowed to access.
-The data to which the user is assigned is synced and can be filtered and controlled on a fine-grained level by assigning it to a specific user in a specific context via microflow logic.
+The data to which the user is assigned is synced and can be filtered and controlled on a fine-grained level by applying XPath constraints.
+Data can also be assigned to a specific user in a specific context via microflow logic.
 All the data and resources are automatically removed when the user logs out.

 4 How Are Data Conflicts Handled?

 Mendix supports the standard conflict resolution patterns first wins and last wins as well as the possibility to trigger a human workflow to handle conflicts.
 These mechanisms can easily be extended by visually modelling the resolution with microflows.

 For more information about offline-first apps, see Offline-First in the Mendix Studio Pro 8 Guide.